Jamaica's First High-Powered Rocketry Organisation

 Teams choose between two rocket classes based on airframe inner diameter.
 The 2-inch class rewards precision engineering in a compact form.
 The 3-inch class allows greater internal volume for payload integration and recovery packing.
 Each class is judged independently with its own winner.

-Every team uses the same Lignum Propulsion KNSB composite motor: LP-KNSB-34-165, a 34 mm x 165 mm F-class motor delivering approximately 79 N average thrust over a 0.84 s burn (~69 Ns total impulse).
+Every team uses the same Lignum Propulsion KNSB composite motor: LP-KNSB-34-165, a 33.4 mm x 165 mm F76-class motor delivering approximately 76 N average thrust over a 0.84 s burn (~64 Ns total impulse).
 Standardising the motor means the winner is determined by airframe design, mass management, and recovery strategy, not motor selection.

-Teams build their airframe from approved materials: cardboard or phenolic body tube, fibreglass, PVC, plywood, balsa, or corrugated plastic.
-The kit includes an ogive nose cone sized to the registered class; alternate nose cone geometries require Q&A approval.
+Be creative: you can build with almost any structurally sound material.
+Common choices are cardboard or phenolic body tube, fibreglass, PVC, plywood, balsa, and corrugated plastic (coroplast, an excellent fin material that comes in your kit).
+No approvals or notifications needed: if it meets the requirements, you can fly it.
+Every rocket passes the pre-launch safety inspection.
+The kit includes an ogive nose cone sized to the registered class; alternate nose cone geometries are freely allowed, no notification needed.
 Fin count and shape are free, provided fins are symmetrically spaced and securely bonded.
 A rail button or launch lug is required.
 Teams must simulate their rocket before competition day to verify altitude and stability.

 Dual recovery is mandatory: the rocket body and the PicoSat each need their own independent recovery system.
+"Separately deployed" means the PicoSat descends as its own free unit: no cord or tether to the motor-bearing body, on its own parachute, and the separating unit must be well under half the rocket.
+A tethered PicoSat scores as not deployed.
+No official deployment design is provided; designing the ejection mechanism is part of the challenge.
 Main parachute deployment and PicoSat ejection are both controlled by the onboard avionics flight computer.
 The motor has no ejection delay charge.
 Any component striking the ground without a deployed parachute is a safety violation and disqualifies the flight.

 Each team receives one official launch attempt on competition day.
 Teams are responsible for all pre-launch assembly and checklist completion.
 The Lead Rocket Inspector inspects every rocket before it is cleared to fly.